Why do I need a sole trader bank account?

 Whilst an account with Starling Bank is free, the useful business features are contained within their business toolkit, which costs £7 per month.
 They also give a GBP account as standard, but charge £2 per month for an EUR account and £5 per month for a USD account.
 They do not charge for payments into or out of the account.

-Revolut and Tide both charge for payments into and out of your account, whilst Starling and Monzo do not.
+Tide charge for payments into and out of your account, whilst Starling and Monzo do not.
 Starling and Monzo also have lower monthly costs, and these are similar in relation to the features offered.
 If cost is an issue, then it makes sense to begin with these 2 options.

 Business bank account – Best for international business: